-(SW1.2) Are you able to provide geolocation data for your site facilities not already reported in W5.1?
+(SW1.2) Are you able to provide geolocation data for your site facilities?
 No, not currently but we intend to provide it within the next two years

 (SW2.1) Please propose any mutually beneficial water-related projects you could collaborate on with specific CDP supply chain members.